eclipse-sdv-blueprints/service-to-signal/README.md

 ### Kuksa Zenoh Provider

 For the integration of the hardware controlling the horn, we use Zenoh as transport.
-So the [horn actuator provider](#embedded-horn-activator) publishes and subscribes on a Zenoh topic which is derived from the respective COVESA VSS signal in the KUKSA Databroker.
+So the [horn actuator provider](#embedded-horn-activator) publishes and subscribes on a Zenoh topic which is derived from the respective COVESA VSS signal in the Kuksa Databroker.
 In the case of the Horn, the topic is `Vehicle/Body/Horn/IsActive`.
 It is then the responsibility of the Zenoh-Kuksa-Provider to listen to these topics and forward the messages between the Zenoh network and the Kuksa Databroker using gRPC.